Despite warnings on U.S. defense cuts, little action to stop them

 The positions are much the same as they were during the New Year’s “fiscal cliff” drama: Republicans want to pay for a short-term delay with other spending cuts, while Democrats want the wealthy to pay more in taxes to help cover the gap.

-Missing is the atmosphere of doom or worry about a market reaction that pervaded the fiscal cliff controversy.
+Missing is the atmosphere of doom or worry about a market reaction that pervaded the cliff controversy late last year.

 “It’s not like on March 2 something horrible happens like a market crash,” said a U.S. Senate aide, attempting to explain the inactivity in Washington.
 “It’ll be cumulative, unlike the cliff,” said the aide, who asked not to be identified.

-Evidently concerned about that attitude, the defense sector ratcheted up efforts on Wednesday to sound the alarm.
+Evidently concerned about that attitude, the defense sector ratcheted efforts on Wednesday to sound the alarm.

-He said the cuts, known in budget jargon as a “sequester,” would force the Pentagon to put as many as 800,000 civilian employees on unpaid leave for 22 work days, reduce Navy operations in the Western Pacific by up to one-third and cut Air Force flying hours.
+He said the cuts - known in budget jargon as a “sequester” - would require the Pentagon to put as many as 800,000 civilian employees on unpaid leave for 22 work days, reduce Navy operations in the Western Pacific by up to one-third and cut Air Force flying hours.

-Later on Wednesday, Panetta delayed deployment of an aircraft carrier strike group to the Middle East because of the budget uncertainty, and the Pentagon said it would seek a smaller-than-expected pay increase for services members in the 2014 fiscal year that begins in September.

-At the White House, a day after Obama urged Congress to pass a small package of spending cuts and tax reforms to avert the sequester, senior officials met with six major defense contractors and the head of the Aerospace Industries Association, the industry’s largest lobbying group.
+At the White House, a day after Obama urged Congress to pass a small package of spending cuts and tax reforms to avert the sequester, senior officials met with a group of six major defense contractors.

 Carney noted that one of the companies, Northrop Grumman Corp, had a supply chain of 20,000 small businesses that would also be hurt by the broad cuts.

-One industry executive said last week’s fourth-quarter GDP report, which showed a 22.2 percent drop in defense outlays, had unnerved White House officials.
-“The recent GDP report helped them realize how much of a role defense spending and aerospace play in the overall economy,” the executive said.

-Separately, the U.S. Air Force told Congress it would have to curtail its orders for Lockheed Martin Corp’s F-35 fighter jet, restructure a $52 billion tanker contract with Boeing Co and reduce its flying hours by 18 percent if lawmakers did not avert the cuts.
+Separately, the U.S. Air Force told Congress it will have to curtail its orders for Lockheed Martin Corp’s F-35 fighter jet, restructure a $52 billion tanker contract with Boeing Co and reduce its flying hours by 18 percent if lawmakers do not avert the cuts.

-Aides said Democratic lawmakers had reached a consensus to join Obama in demanding more revenues as part of any deal.
+Aides said Democratic lawmakers have reached a consensus to join Obama in demanding more revenues as part of any deal.

-In the U.S. Senate, a group of Republicans on the Armed Services Committee proposed delaying the spending cuts, known as a sequester, until the 2013 fiscal year ends on September 30.
+In the U.S. Senate, a group of Republicans on the Armed Services committee proposed delaying the spending cuts, known as a sequester, until the 2013 fiscal year ends on Sept.
+30.

 But their plan would replace the $85 billion in cuts with savings achieved by shrinking the federal workforce by attrition over a multi-year period, an approach unacceptable to Democrats.